chenasraf/simple-scaffold/docs/docs/usage/configuration_files.md

 ```

 Another feature of using a JS file is you can export a function which will be loaded with the CMD
 config provided to Simple Scaffold.
-The `extras` key contains any values not consumed by built-in
+The `extra` key contains any values not consumed by built-in
 flags, so you can pre-process your args before outputting a config:

 ```js